tnbezue/yaooc/README.md

             if(rhs->str == NULL)
               return 0; /* both NULL, equal */
             else
               return -1; /* lhs is NULL, rhs is not.
-NULL is less than not NULL */ } else if(rhs->str == NULL)
+NULL is less than non NULL */ } else if(rhs->str == NULL)
             return 1; /* lhs is not NULL, rhs is NULL. non NULL greater than NULL */ return strcmp(lhs->str,rhs->str); /* Both not null, compare the strings */